nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/tagging.md

 *   Tag and untag a document
 *   Get all the tags for a document
 *   Get all the documents for a tag
-*   Get the tag cloud for a set of documents
 *   Get suggested tags for a given tag prefix

 ## Tags, Versions and Proxies